What is financial modeling?

 - Making business decisions: Financial models can be used to make business decisions, such as investment decisions and capital budgeting decisions.

 Financial modeling has a number of limitations, including:

-- Models are only as good as the assumptions they are based on: Financial models are only as accurate as the assumptions they are based on.
-If the assumptions are incorrect, the model will be inaccurate.
+- Models are only as good as the assumptions they are based on: If the assumptions are incorrect, the model will be inaccurate.

-- Models are simplified representations of reality: Financial models are simplified representations of reality.
-They cannot account for all the factors that affect a financial decision.
+- Models are simplified representations of reality: They cannot account for all the factors that affect a financial decision.

-- Models are subject to interpretation: Financial models are subject to interpretation.
-Different people can interpret the same model in different ways.
+- Models are subject to interpretation: Different people can interpret the same model in different ways.